soutoandre/protectyoubranch/README.md

 # protectyoubranch
-Describe how you protect your branch
+Describe how you protect your branch/Master